Harika-SVL/Jenkins/notes.md

 ### Pipeline as Code in Jenkins

-* Jenkins has two flavours
+* Jenkins has two flavours :
-    * Scripted Pipeline
+    1. Scripted Pipeline
         * Developed where you can execute groovy language directly
-    * Declartive Pipeline
+    2. Declartive Pipeline
-        * Jenkins has created a DSL (Domain specific Language) which is mostly inspired from traditional jenkins
+        * Jenkins has created a DSL (Domain Specific Language) which is mostly inspired from traditional jenkins

 #### Creating a Scripted Pipeline

-* Create a game of life project (Start node-2 as it has game of life)
+* Create a game-of-life project (Start node-2 as it has game-of-life)

-=> New view => Scripted => New item => gol-scripted-pipeline => pipeline => OK
+=> New view => name : Scripted => New item => name : gol-scripted-pipeline => Pipeline => OK

   ![Alt text](shots/129.PNG)

-* Pipeline can be written directly or can be chosen from source code management
+* Pipeline can be written directly or can be chosen from Source Code Management

 => Pipeline

   ![Alt text](shots/130.PNG)
   ![Alt text](shots/131.PNG)

-* Open pipeline syntax
+* Open Pipeline Syntax

-=> Pipeline syntax
+=> Pipeline Syntax

   ![Alt text](shots/132.PNG)

-=> Generate the syntax selecting the node allocation and copy into the script
+=> Generate the syntax selecting the `Node:allocation` and copy into the script

   ![Alt text](shots/133.PNG)
   ![Alt text](shots/134.PNG)

 * Creating the structure

-=> Repeat the above step of pipeline syntax for every possible manual step and complete the pipeline(Script)
+=> Repeat the above steps of pipeline syntax for every possible manual step and complete the pipeline(Script)

   ![Alt text](shots/135.PNG)